Robert Ludwig Kahn: Early life and education

 Kahn was born as Ludwig Robert Kahn in Nuremberg, the second child of Beatrice (née Freudenthal, 1896–1943) and Gustav Kahn (1884–1942), a Jewish businessman.
+His maternal grandfather was the liberal rabbi Max Freudenthal.
 He was educated at a Jewish school in Nuremberg from 1929 to 1933, then from 1933 to 1939 at the Höhere Israelitische Schule (later named after its founding director Ephraim Carlebach), the Jewish gymnasium in Leipzig.
 Kahn's parents moved to Leipzig, which had a large Jewish community, as life in Nuremberg was becoming increasingly unbearable for Jews.
 However, they were not free from Nazi persecution.
 In 1938, Kahn's older sister, Susan Freudenthal (née Gertrud Suse Kahn, 1920–2016), emigrated to the United States, aided by her uncle, Josef Freudenthal, who was unable to pay for Kahn's emigration.
 Following the mass arrests after Kristallnacht in November 1938, Gustav Kahn was imprisoned at Buchenwald and Sachsenhausen concentration camps, and released again in February 1939.

 Kahn's family attempted to escape from Germany, but their plans to emigrate to the United States failed.
 On May 10, 1939, Kahn was sent to England with a Kindertransport.
 He attended Kendra Hall School in Croydon from 1939 to 1940 and West Ham Municipal College in 1940.
 After World War II began, Kahn's mother was no longer able to support him financially, so he worked in a tannery.
 He was interned in a camp on the Isle of Man as an enemy alien, then sent on to a camp on the Île aux Noix in Quebec, Canada.
 He was able to take classes in this camp, and passed the Junior and Senior Matriculations at McGill University in 1941 and 1942, respectively.
 Around this time, he changed the order of his names, calling himself "Robert".
 A Halifax Jewish couple took him in and gave him the opportunity to pursue university studies.
 He studied at Dalhousie University and obtained his BA in 1944 and his MA (in history and philosophy) in 1945, his thesis titled Goethe and the French Revolution.
 At Dalhousie, he was awarded the Avery Distinction and the Joseph Howe Poetry Award.

 From 1945 to 1948, Kahn studied German Literature and Philology at the University of Toronto, and received a doctoral degree in German Literature in February 1950, with a thesis about dramatist August von Kotzebue.
 His advisor was the Swiss-Canadian Germanist Hermann Boeschenstein.